storacha/specs/w3-session.md

 #### Delegated Trust

 Trust in notary CAN explicitly be captured via [session] delegating, in which case notary SHOULD re-delegate it.
-This allows modelling complex trust relationships where trusted authority delegates trust to some intermediary principal which (re)delegates this trust to the notary that issued a [session].
+This allows modeling complex trust relationships where trusted authority delegates trust to some intermediary principal which (re)delegates this trust to the notary that issued a [session].

 ## Session